pypa/packaging.python.org/source/appveyor.rst

 builds for all of these environments except Python 2.6.
 Installing for Python 2.6 is more complex, as it does not come with pip included.
-We don't support 2.6 in this document (as Windows users still using Python 2 are generally able to move to Python 2.7 without too much difficulty)
+We don't support 2.6 in this document (as Windows users still using Python 2 are generally able to move to Python 2.7 without too much difficulty).

 The ``install`` section uses pip to install any additional software that the project may require.
 The only requirement for building wheels is the ``wheel``